 This story was featured in our ELECTricity newsletter in October 2013.
 Sign up to receive more success stories from election offices across the country.
 And how is your election office using technology to run excellent elections?
-Tell us about it at firstname.lastname@example.org -- we'd love to share your story!
+Tell us about it by emailing firstname.lastname@example.org -- we'd love to share your story!

 With Chicago as its county seat, Cook County is the most populous county in the state of Illinois, and it's actually the second most populous county in the U.S. after Los Angeles County.

 The Chicago Board of Election Commissioners runs elections within the city limits, and the Cook County Clerk’s office is the election authority for the more than 120 towns and villages in suburban Cook County.
 Noah Praetz is Director of Elections, and he and his team manage 1.46 million registered voters, 1,673 precincts, and a massive team of over 8,500 poll workers.

 Making tough personnel decisions is one of the many responsibilities of an election director.
 To keep the decision-making process transparent and focused, Noah uses data.
 Cook County is currently rolling out a poll worker scoring plan to strategically assign poll workers and improve poll worker training.
 Performance evaluation, along with recruitment, training, and retention, are critical program components to professionally staff polling places.

 Successfully evaluating poll workers’ performance requires planning and devoted staff time.
 And it is totally worth it.
 Formal evaluations give decision-makers data to help them:

 - Identify poll worker training opportunities

 - Boost accountability in the event of a challenge